cormacp/flaskutilsexample/README.md

 * Full CRUD (Create, Remove, Update, Delete) support for the **Artist** endpoint
 * Example usage of FlaskUtils' **app**, **view**, **model**, **exception**, **serializers** and **test** modules
 * Sample Unit tests for each supported CRUD method
-* Factory function for populating the DB with a minimum set of sample data
+* Factory function and console command for populating the DB with a minimum set of sample data

 ## Resources

+Our application uses an example **Artist** model as the basis for a full CRUD implementation.
+The following table shows the structure of a sample **Artist** object:

 ### Artist